puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_array.md

 The values in an array can be any data type.

-## Indexing
+## Accessing Values

 You can access items in an array by their numerical index (counting from zero).
-Square brackets are used for indexing.
+Square brackets are used for accessing.

 Example: